 The Markfield Institute of Higher Education is a pioneering educational Institute at the forefront of Islamic studies in the UK.
 Since its inception in 2000, the Institute has developed an international reputation for expertise in Islamic studies, Islamic education, Muslim chaplaincy, and Islamic banking, finance and management.

 The Institute’s mission is to contribute to the development of scholars who have a broader, deeper and critical understanding of Islam in the modern contemporary context.
 Such scholars would be better equipped to act as a bridge in developing understanding between Muslim communities and the Western societies they live in, and make positive contributions to addressing current and emerging challenges of contemporary societies.

 The Institute is driven by its vision to become a world-class higher education and research Institute, specialising in the pursuit of Islamic disciplines.
-It’s uniqueness is derived from the ability to integrate the richness and high standards of traditional Islamic scholarship with the best of Western research techniques, academic rigour and critical inquiry.
+Its uniqueness is derived from the ability to integrate the richness and high standards of traditional Islamic scholarship with the best of contemporary research techniques, academic rigour and critical inquiry.

 Our Academic Programmes

 Our key focus is to promote quality higher education programmes and research in Islamic subjects that facilitate access to a range of career paths.
 Currently, the Institute offers the following academic programmes all validated by Newman University:

 - BA Islamic Studies with Arabic